 Are you searching for homes for sale in Fenton?

-Homes for sale in Fenton MI… Maybe I can help with that!
-Are you a resident of Fenton MI like I am, or you new to the area?
 Welcome neighbors and newcomers!
 I have put this page together for anyone interested in selling or buying a home in Fenton, MI.
-Our City has recently been designated one of the fastest growing cities in the State of Michigan, and there is good reason for that!
+Our city has recently been designated as one of the fastest growing cities in the State of Michigan, and there is good reason for that!
 Fenton is a tight-knit community built around family values, education and innovation.
 Additionally it is the perfect place to raise a family.
 Does Fenton sound like the right choice for you?
 Then you might want to keep reading.

 Of course there are a lot of options when it comes to housing.
 Whether it is single-family homes in beautiful neighborhoods, like The Hills of Tyrone or Fenton Orchards; or a home on one of our many beautiful lakes like Lake Fenton, Lake Ponemah, & Silver Lake; a downtown condo, or one tucked away in a lovely wooded area, the City of Fenton has it all!
 Let me help you find your dream home.

 For those who work outside the city, they do not have far to travel.
 Flint is only about 20 minutes down the road.
 Similarly other major metropolitan areas, such as Ann Arbor, Lansing, and the Detroit area all located within an hour’s drive.
 Surprisingly with being so close to all this fenton has remained a little bit of a hidden gem.
 And not that that is a bad thing at all.
 The community is able to keep in close contact with eachother while still being able to jump on US-23.